 All accidents or incidents involving University vehicles/drivers and University business rentals must be reported.
-Complete and email a Vehicle Accident Report Form, including photos of both vehicles damage, within 24-48 hours to:
+Save this Vehicle Accident Report Form to your computer first, then complete it with photos of both damaged vehicles, and submit/email it within 24-48 hours to:

 Employees with Automobile claims may be required to take additional Driver Safety training.

 This session can be accessed through EduRisk’s Learning Portal.

 At the site, scroll down to register and follow the appropriate prompts concerning obtaining a password.

 Once you have successfully logged into the site, there are several trainings offered, which are listed in alphabetical order.
 Tab to the right to find the Driver Safety session.